luizalbertobm/rabbitmq/README.md

 docker-compose exec php php index.php "one more message"
 ```

-This will send a 'Hello World!' message to the queue.
+This will send custom messages to the queue.

 ### Running the Consumer
 To run the consumer, execute the following command in your terminal: